Skip to main content

 Hosted Checkout

-How it will work
+How it works:

-• Create invoice using REST.
+1. Create invoice using REST API

-• Redirect user to a hosted page derived from invoice context.
+2. Redirect user to hosted page

 Embedded iFrame